-- Map: Cypress Island Preserve trail map covers areas surrounding Lake Martin.
+- The Cypress Island Preserve trail map covers areas surrounding Lake Martin.

-- Visitor Center: Limited hours of operation (see site's link below for details).
+- Visitor Center has limited hours of operation (see site's link below for details).

-- Closings: Trails for alligator nesting (June - Oct.); Southern Lake Martin closed to boats (Feb. - July).
+- Trail closings for alligator nesting (June - Oct.) and Southern Lake Martin closed to boats (Feb. - July).